Sunday, September 8, 2024

 First Round of Funding

 Around 2002, former Santa Clara County Supervisor Pete McHugh helped approve $300,000 as seed funding from the county.
-But everything fell apart with the lack of consensus in the community on how to fund the project.
+But everything fell apart with the lack of consensus in the community on how to fund the rest of the project.
 In the meantime, Liem quit and folded the ad-hoc committee.

 Unfinished Phase I Construction